The Best Family Road Trip Tips

-- Sunscreen and bug spray if needed for trip or pit-stops
+- Sunscreen and bug spray if needed for trips or pit stops

-- Diapers, wipes, pull-ups and easily accessible change of close for each person
+- Diapers, wipes, pull-ups, and easily accessible change of clothes for each person

-- A digital camera with extra memory chip and battery/charger
+- A digital camera with an extra memory chip and battery/charger

 - Important stuffed animals or beloved sleeping items